-All our screenings occur during the Fall and Winter semesters and during the 2013-2014 school year they will take place on Mondays @ 7:00 pm in the D.B.
-Clarke Theatre (NEW LOCATION!!), at 1455 de Maisonneuve W. with a few exceptions.
+All our screenings occur during the Fall and Winter semesters and take place on Mondays @ 7:00 pm in Room H110, at 1455 de Maisonneuve W. with a few exceptions.
 All screenings are BY DONATION and open to the public, and are followed by discussions or Q&As with filmmakers and/or local organizers.

-If you want to GET INVOLVED or simply learn more about what we do and how we do it, please email us or come to our screenings and talk to the organizers.
+If you want to GET INVOLVED or simply learn more about what we do and how we do it, please concordia [at] cinemapolitica [dot] org (email us) or come to our screenings and talk to the organizers.